armbian/documentation/docs/contribute/run-a-build-server.md

 picks up jobs from the build pipeline — compiling kernels, u-boot and rootfs, and assembling images.
 Nothing else runs on it.

-Capacity is used **on demand**, not around the clock.
-Much of the fleet sits on standby and powers up only when there is a queue, then spins back down — so a donated machine is not a machine burning power idle.

 ## How to offer one

 Reach out through the [contact form](https://www.armbian.com/contact/) with the